amarpan/how-to-install-and-configure-zshell/README.md

 ## Before You Begin

-Prior to moving on, please complete the following steps:
+Complete the following steps prior to moving on:

 ### 1. Install [Git](https://git-scm.com/):